guybedford/es-module-shims/README.md

 This matches the specification for ES module workers, supporting all features of import shims within the workers.

+> Module workers are only supported in browsers that provide dynamic import in worker environments, which is only Chrome currently.

 ## Implementation Details

 ### Tokenizer Rewriting